bengbmccoy/_logistic_regression_classifier/README.md

 python .\logistic_regression_classifier.py .\simple_training.csv Y X1 X2

 TODO:
-- Create a new function that takes a sex of X values and predicts the most likely class
+- Add comments and double check variable to make sure that they are consistent and they are not duplicative/unneeded